elecfreaks/learn-en/microbitplanetX/Plant_X_EF05015.md

-# Rainbow LED Ring
+# Rainbow LED Ring(EF05015)

 ## Introduction
+---
 Rainbow LED Ring is based on WS2812B bead that can show the RGB.

 ![](./images/05015_01.png)

 ## Characteristic
 ---

 - Designed in RJ11 connections, easy to plug.

 ## Specification
 ---

 Item | Parameter